The journey of this long weekend took me a lot of places I’ve never been before.

 Friday was a lot of driving and running around.
 The adventures at the Thai Consulate somehow resulted in these interesting shots…

 …and a trip to the Grove.
 I have never walked into the Grove that far…or during the day.
 Last and first time I was there, we were out drinking a night and didn’t venture deep into the place.

 Saturday was also a lot of driving and running around.
 The tea party in Sierra Madre for coworker Candice was a lot of fun.
-I have never been to an official tea party or in Sierra Madre before.
-Quaint little town full of rich people it looks like.
+I have never been to a proper tea party or in Sierra Madre before.
+A quaint little town full of rich people it looks like.
 Heh.

 Then, the haircut in Pasadena with MaryAnne.
 I ran late but she managed to get me beautified enough to get the death stares at Babies R Us it seemed.
 Hahah!
 I was going to hang out with Celeste in Pasadena but she also ran late to another commitment so I called it a day and headed home.

 I got a bit of downtime while waiting for Brandon and Erik to go play frisbee golf and pick up steaks for dinner.
 I made sauteed mushrooms and roasted potatoes.
 The boys came home with groceries and a few orders of garlic naan.
 There’s an Indian restaurant next to the Plowboy’s so they couldn’t resist.
 Between that and all other stuff we nibbled on while waiting for the 2 New York steaks to marinade and cook, I was surprised that all of us had room for steaks and fixings.
 And aside for a cup serving of potatoes, we ate everything.

 A little scary it seems, but we did have Erik with us. 🙂